bsdtrhodes/2024cybergames/You_Have_Mail[Forensics].md

 ngtKRAAAADgAAAAMABgAAAAAAAEAAACkgQAAAABldmlkZW5jZS50eHRVVAUAAxnrOmZ1eAsAAQTo
 AwAABAAAAABQSwUGAAAAAAEAAQBSAAAAmgAAAAAA" | base64 -d > evidence.zip

-Now unzip, make sure to propery type or copy and paste the password (I like copy and paste to avoid mistakes) and read the file to get the flag:
+Now unzip, and make sure to properly type or copy and paste the password (I like to copy and paste to avoid mistakes) and read the file to get the flag:
 ┌──(trhodes㉿kali)-[~/Downloads/mytest]
 └─$ ls